Ibsciss/zend-soap-service-provider/README.md

 $app['soap.clients']['connexion_two']; //instanceOf Zend\Soap\Client
 ```

-**If you override the soap.client.class the dotNet option is disabled an the provide class is used instead.**
+*If you override the `soap.client.class` the dotNet option is disabled and the provided class is used instead.*